A Robust Similarity Estimator

-It is important to mention that since we standardize raw intraday returns by using sample standard deviations, which is not a robust estimator of dispersion, the resulting standardized returns do not necessarily have homogeneous variances.
-Recall that under non-perfectly homogeneous variances, the similarity estimator underestimates the true correlation level, as it is discussed in Section \ref{subsec:Realized-Similarity-Estimator}.
-Despite this, the constructed robust intervals based on the similarity measure show good agreement with both benchmark estimators for almost all trading days even at the highest considered frequency, where the intervals are sufficiently narrow.
-For a number of trading days, however, we observe that the sample correlations fall below the constructed robust intervals as well as below the estimates obtained with the Kendall estimator.
+The robust intervals based on the similarity estimator show good agreement with the benchmark correlation estimators for almost all trading days at moderate and low sampling frequencies, where the intervals are sufficiently wide.
+For a number of trading days, however, we observe that the sample correlations fall below the constructed intervals as well as below the estimates obtained with the Kendall estimator.
 This can be explained by the common presence of price jumps in the market data inducing outliers in high-frequency returns.
 While the realized correlation estimator exhibits a downward bias in such cases, the Kendall and similarity estimators remain robust.

-Figure \ref{fig:spring_2020_scatter} illustrates intraday returns on AAPL and XOM sampled at 1-min frequency on February 27 and 28.
-Despite $\hat{\gamma}$ indicates similar correlation levels for both days, the realized correlation and the Kendall coefficient show sufficiently lower correlation on February 27, and align with $\hat{\gamma}$ on February 28.
-As we may see from the scatter plot, on February 27 we observe a sufficient number of potentially outlying observations distributed in all directions around a more compact and regularly shaped core of the sample.
-This may drive the benchmark measures downwards and cause disagreement between the estimators.
-In contrast, on February 28 outliers appear to be more directionally aligned with the core part of the sample.
-This results in a more regular elliptical shape for the sample data, with all estimators largely agreeing on the estimated correlation value.
+We also implement a more systematic analysis in order to inspect how well the proposed robust intervals agree with the standard estimators when applied to financial correlations.
+For this we use intraday returns for $21$ liquid assets from different sectors (Energy, Industrials, Materials, Consumer Staples, Finance, Information Technology, and Communication Services) for the period between January 2005 and December 2020 comprising 4,027 trading days.
+In total, our analysis is based on $845,670$ pairwise daily correlations, and for each we consider 13 different sampling frequencies ranging from $\Delta$=2 sec ($T$=11,700 observations) to $\Delta$=30 min ($T$=13 observations).
+For each frequency $\Delta$, we calculate the proportion of realized correlations and Kendall correlations which fall into 95\% robust intervals estimated with $\hat{\gamma}_{ML*}$.